KDE/digikam-doc/image_editor/effects_tools.rst

     - **Smart Blur**: finds the edges of color in photograph and blurs them without muddying the rest of the image.

-    - **Frost Glass**: blurs the image by simulating randomly dispersing light filtering through hoarse frosted glass.
+    - **Frost Glass**: blurs the image by simulating randomly dispersed light filtering through coarse frosted glass.

-    - **Mosaic**: blurs the image by dividing the photograph into rectangular cells and then recreates it by filling those cells with average pixel value.
+    - **Mosaic**: blurs the image by dividing the photograph into rectangular cells and then fills those cells with the average pixel value from the cell.

 .. warning::

     Some effects can take a long time to run and cause high CPU load.
 You can always abort an effect by pressing the **Abort** button during preview rendering.

 .. _effects_charcoal:

 Charcoal Drawing
 ----------------

-The digiKam Charcoal is an effect filter that creates a charcoal sketch-like result.
+The digiKam **Charcoal Drawing** tool is an effect filter that creates a charcoal sketch-like result.

-The digiKam Charcoal filter uses the gradients of color and luminosity to produce a grey scale charcoal sketch.
+The digiKam Charcoal Drawing filter uses the gradients of color and luminosity to produce a grey-scale charcoal sketch.
 The lines defining the outline of the image are pronounced.
 Images with slowly changing gradients are not ideal for this effect.
-It is helpful to imagine what scene you would pick to do as a hand sketch yourself, in order to choose the image to start with.
+When selecting an image to use with this filter, it might be helpful to imagine what scene you would pick to do as a hand sketch yourself.

 .. figure:: images/editor_charcoal.webp
     :alt: